 Since I’ve been hosting travel experiences here in Crete, many guests that arrive on the island tell me they’re coming from Athens.
 Eager to know if they liked one of my favorite cities in Greece, I usually hear disappointing stories about how they couldn’t find something exciting to do.
-That’s why I’ve decided to transform my Athens Digital Guide in this genius itinerary for 3 days in Athens for everyone to use!
+That’s why I’ve decided to transform my Athens Digital Guide into this genius itinerary for 3 days in Athens for everyone to use!